 For our American readers this might seem a bit confusing, after all Netflix now operates in over 160 countries now and the number is rising all the time.
-So why would anyone need a US IP address for Netflix when they can probably already access it in their own country.
+So why would anyone need to get a US IP address for Netflix when they can probably already access it in their own country.

-If you connect with an American IP address to Netflix then you will currently have access to some 6300+ movies and films, back to the UK version and there’s about 3700!
-These figures change all the time as licenses expire but you get the picture the USA Netflix has nearly double the UK version.
+However if you change IP to USA and connect with an American IP address to Netflix then you will currently have access to some 6300+ movies and films.
+Switching back to the UK version and there’s about 3700, a huge drop just from using a different IP address for Netflix!
+These figures change all the time as licenses expire but you get the picture, get US IP address for Netflix and you’ll at least double the amount of movies you have access to.
 Compared to some of the more local versions of Netflix then this disparity is even greater – for example check out the comparisons with Australian Netflix or Canadian and you’ll find it’s much worse.

-The simple reality is that licensing all these movies costs big money and because of the antiquated way much of these rights are handled – Netflix has to pay on a per country basis which means that the bigger markets get all the best films – i.e the US version of Netflix.
+The simple reality is that licensing all these movies costs big money and because of the antiquated way much of these rights are handled – Netflix has to pay on a per country basis which means that the bigger markets get all the best films – i.e. the US version of Netflix.
 Which is why if you’re sitting there watching some small rather underwhelming version of Netflix you’re likely to feel a little jealous.

 VPNs were the solution for some time, in fact before Netflix went global millions used them across the globe to access the media site.
 Unfortunately Netflix have started a crackdown against the VPN services too – in a slightly sneaky way by blocking any address that originates from a commercial service (all IP addresses are classified either commercial or residential).

-A select few of the VPN providers like Identity Cloaker have been able to bypass this block by incorporating residential classed IP addresses into their infrastructure which are not able to be blocked.
+A select few of the VPN providers have been able to bypass this block by incorporating residential classed IP addresses into their infrastructure which are not able to be blocked.
 However this solution is difficult to implement and expensive so it’s likely not many VPN companies will implement these solutions.